-Evaluating the impacts of length frequency sub-sampling at the sub-regional scale showed that the results for each sub-region were consistent with the broader region (Figure 5, using the stocks within the GOA as an example).
+Length frequency sub-sampling at the sub-regional scale in the GOA produced results that were consistent with the broader region (Figure 5).
 Regardless of the spatial scale of the length composition expansion (whether for the entire GOA or at the sub-regional scale of the GOA), the length composition relative ISS was at or above 90% for length frequency sub-sampling levels greater than 100 fish per haul.
-We do note, that the magnitude of length composition ISS was smaller at the sub-regional scale compared to the larger region (Supplementary Material Figure S10), thus, there is an increase in uncertainty in length composition as the spatial scale is reduced.
+We do note that the magnitude of length composition ISS was smaller at the sub-regional scale compared to the larger region (Supplementary Material Figure S10), thus there is an increase in uncertainty in length composition as the spatial scale is reduced.
 It continued to be the case at the sub-regional scale that the age composition ISS was unaffected by the level of length frequency sub-sampling (Supplementary Material Figure S11), and, similar to the length composition ISS, the age composition ISS was smaller at the sub-regional scale compared to the broader region.